m-lab/website/_pages/faq.md

 **Differences in the placement of testing servers**

+All performance tests have two parts:
+* **client:** This is the software that runs on the user's machine and shows the user their speed results.
-Any performance test -- whether M-Lab's or another -- has two parts.
-The client - the test running on your computer, and the server -- the location on the Internet where your computer is connecting to complete the test.
-A test generates data between the client and the server, and measures performance between these two points.
-The location of these two points is important in terms of understanding the results of a given test.
+* **server:** This is the computer on the Internet that the client connects to complete the test.

+A test generates data between the client and the server, and measures performance between these two points. _The location of these two points is important in terms of understanding the results of a given test_.
 If the server is located within your Internet Service Provider's (ISP) own network (also knows as the "last mile"), this is referred to as "on-net" measurement.
 This approach provides insight into the performance of your Internet connection within your ISP, but does not necessarily reflect the full experience of using the Internet, which almost always involves accessing content and services that are hosted somewhere outside of your ISP.
 Results achieved from "on-net" testing are often higher than those achieved via other methods, since the distance traveled is generally shorter, and the network is entirely controlled by one entity (your ISP).

-So-called "off-net" measurements conduct measurements between a test client and a server located outside of your ISP's network.
+So-called "off-net" measurements conduct measurements between your computer and a server located outside of your ISP's network.
 This means that traffic crosses borders between networks, and often travels longer distances.
 Off-net testing generally produces results that are lower, relative to "on-net" testing.

 M-Lab's measurements are always conducted "off-net."
-This choice was made to allow M-Lab to measure performance to representative locations where popular Internet content is often hosted, and thus give test users a sense of the performance they could expect when using the Internet.
+This allows M-Lab to measure performance to representative locations where popular Internet content is often hosted, and so test users get a real sense of the performance they can expect when using the Internet.

 **Differences in testing methodology**

-Different Internet performance tests measure performance of different things in different ways.
+Different Internet performance tests measure different things in different ways.
 M-Lab's NDT test attempts to transfer as much data as it can over the course of 10 seconds (both up and down), using a single connection to an M-Lab server.
 Other popular tests look to transfer as much data as possible across multiple connections to their server at once.
 Neither are "right" or "wrong," but using a single stream is more likely to help diagnose problems in the network that multiple streams concurrently would likely bypass.
-[Learn more about M-Lab's NDT methodology](http://www.measurementlab.net/data/).
+[Learn more about NDT's methodology](https://github.com/ndt-project/ndt/wiki/NDTTestMethodology).

 All NDT data collected by M-Lab is publicly available in both [visualized](http://www.google.com/publicdata/explore?ds=e9krd11m38onf_) and [raw](https://console.developers.google.com/storage/browser/m-lab/ndt/) forms.

 **Changing network conditions and distinct test paths**

 The Internet is a dynamic place, and test results reflect that.
 A test conducted 5 minutes ago may show distinctly different results than a test conducted 20 minutes ago.
 This can be caused by the test traffic being routed differently.
-For example, one test might travel over a path with broken router, while another may take a different path.
+For example, one test might travel over a path with broken router, while another may not.
 A test run now may be directed to a test server further away than a test run yesterday.

 In short, running one test will give you a sense of network conditions at that moment, across the best network path available at that time, to the specific server coordinating the test.
 But because Internet routing and infrastructure changes dynamically, testing regularly and looking at the data over time is a much more reliable way to gauge representative performance.
 {% endcapture %}